 Clinical Waste Incineration

 An alternative to steam sterilisation is incineration.
 Waste is incinerated at extremely high temperatures to ensure all hazardous materials are destroyed.
 The high-temperature heat generated through incineration can then be recycled as heat energy.
-As a result the incineration process reduces the mass of the original waste by more than 80%, and the volume of the waste by over 95%, the remaining ash goes to landfill.
+As a result the incineration process reduces the mass of the original waste by more than 80%, and the volume of the clinical waste by over 95%, the remaining ash goes to landfill.

 Clinical waste management tips